 Proven Legal Advocacy from the Attorneys in Riverside County

-If you've been charged with domestic violence, it is important that
+When facing charges of domestic violence, it is important that you act

-you act now to defend yourself against the tough penalties of a conviction.
+now to defend yourself against the tough penalties that result from a

 California Penal Code § 273.5 prohibits physical injury to a spouse